it-at-m/refarch-templates/docs/develop.md

 - Autofix issues: `npm run fix`

 ::: info Information
-Not all issues are auto-fixable so you still might have some manual work to do after running the command.
+Not all issues are auto-fixable, so you still might have some manual work to do after running the command.
 :::

 The tools are configured through the respective configuration files